LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/algometry/_index.md

 * When set to `stop-on-maximal-rating`, the VAS scale has two anchor points (pain detection threshold (PDT), pain tolerance threshold (PTT)).
 * When set to `stop-when-button-pressed`, the VAS scale has three anchor points (pain detection threshold (PDT), pain tolerance limit (PTL), pain tolerance threshold (PTT)).

-The effect of the `stop-mode` on the determination of the PDT, PTT, and PTL thresholds is shown in Figure 2.
+The effect of the `stop-mode` on the determination of the PDT, PTT, and PTL thresholds is shown in Figure 5.

 ![](/images/Experitments_Procedures_Algometry/Slide12.PNG)

-*Figure 2: Illustration of how the `stop-mode` attribute controls whether two or three anchor points are used for the visual analog scale.*
+*Figure 5: Illustration of how the `stop-mode` attribute controls whether two or three anchor points are used for the visual analog scale.*

 ## Attributes of threshold procedures

 ### Definition of threshold estimation procedure

+For threshold procedures, the outcome measures are pain detection and pain tolerance thresholds, indicated by the participant pressing a button.
+Which thresholds are determined is controlled by the measurement attribute:

+* **PDT**: The participant pressed the button when they feel the slighest pain.
+The pressure at the button press is recorded as the pain detection threshold.

+* **PTT**: The participant pressed the button when the pain becomes intolerable.
+The pressure at the button press is recorded as the pain tolerance threshold.

+* **BOTH**: The participant press and hold the button when they feel the slighest pain and releases it when the pain becomes intolerable.
+The pressure at the time of button press is recorded as the pain detection threshold, and the pressure at release is recorded as the pain tolerance threshold.

+The effect of this attribute is illustrated in Figure 6.

 ![](/images/Experitments_Procedures_Algometry/Slide13.PNG)

+*Figure 6: Illustration of how the `measurement` attribute controls how and which thresholds are determined.*